saisundu/WikipediaSolution/readme.md

     WikipediaAnswerMatcher.getInstance ( wikipediaMainTextTestString + questionsTestList + semicolonDelimitedInputAnswersTestList ).getOrderedAnswers ();
 '
+# Further Work & Missing Functionality
+The current implementation uses a simple string matching mechanism to match the questions to answers.
+It relies on the assumption that parts of questions derived by repeatedly removing the first word in the question will match atleast one of the sentences in the main string.
+This obviously results in a restriction as there is no fuzzy matching applied to match the questions to answers.

 # Tests
 Most of the implementation has been done using the Test Driven Development approach and hence covers 100% of the implemented functionality.